VikRam1201/Quiz-Game/README.md

 # Quiz Game
-Just wanted to start build from scratch and learn pyhton
+Just wanted to start build from scratch and learn python